apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 Before computing the content’s embeddings we decided to introduce a Reshuffle step, making the output consistent to downstream stages, with the idea of avoiding the content extraction step being repeated in case of errors.
 This should avoid putting pressure on existing access quotas on Google Drive related APIs.

-The pipeline will then chunk the content in configurable sizes and also configurable overlapping, good parameters are hard to get for generic effective data extraction, so we opted to use smaller chunks with small overlapping factor as the default setting to favor diversity on the document results (at least that’s what we see from the empirical results obtained).
+The pipeline will then chunk the content in configurable sizes and also configurable overlapping, good parameters are hard to get for generic effective data extraction, so we opted to use smaller chunks with small overlapping factor as the default settings to favor diversity on the document results (at least that’s what we see from the empirical results obtained).

 <p class="center-block">
   <img class="center-block"